Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Laurieton - Bonny Hills has 176 active public transport stops.
 These are a mix of train and bus stations.
-They are serviced by 86 routes that together provide 807 weekly passenger trips.
+There are 86 individual routes serving these stops, providing a total of 807 weekly passenger trips.

-The accessibility of these services is rated as good, with residents typically located 223 meters from the nearest stop.
-On average, there are 115 trips per day across all routes, which equates to approximately 4 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents on average located 223 meters from the nearest stop.
+On average, there are 115 trips per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport